marialuisacp/trello-ui/README.md

 This project is a front-end code that reproduce Trello Screen Board.
 The main pupose is to learn and to pratice front-end technologies.

-This code has been used:
+This code has been using:

 - React
 - Next.js